Dak'Art Biennial of African Contemporary Art

 Day 9 (Friday, June 5) Breakfast, Pink Lake Tour.
 Lunch at Bonaba Cafe.
 Farewell Dinner.

-Day 10 (Saturday, June 6) Breakfast, Dakar On Your Own for last minute running around.
+Day 10 (Saturday, June 6) Breakfast, Dakar On Your Own for last minute running around or unwinding.
 Late evening transfer to the airport for return flights

 Do I need a Passport?